Training in Teaching

 Partner Schools

-The Tufts IRACDA program partners with two minority-serving institutions in the local Boston area that are readily accessible by public transportation.
+The Tufts IRACDA program partners with three minority-serving institutions in the local Boston area that are readily accessible by public transportation.
 Scholars will carry out some of their teaching activities at these institutions and liaisons from these schools will participate with the scholars in developing their teaching assignment.
 Our partner institutions are listed below.

 University of Massachusetts - Boston

 UMass Boston is a four-year public university located in the Columbia Point section of Boston and is the university that serves the most diverse student population in New England.
 It provides training leading to bachelor's degrees in a broad range of subjects and has a number of graduate programs.
-Liaison: Brian White, PhD, Associate Professor of Biology

 UMass Boston